 One of the benefits of Chapter 13 bankruptcy over Chapter 7 is flexibility.
 There are just lots of ways we can help your financial situation in a Chapter 13 that we just don’t have the power to do in Chapter 7.
 One of the big ones is lien stripping–wiping out an underwater second mortgage.

 1. What is lien stripping?
 Lien stripping is a way of removing an underwater second mortgage on a house in Chapter 13.
 If the house has two mortgages, and the second mortgage is fully unsecured, it may be removed.
-This means that if the value of the house is below the balance of the first mortgage, so that the second mortgage is technically not backed by any equity in the house, we may be able to wipe it out in Chapter 13.
+Here’s an example:

 2. How do I know my second mortgage is fully unsecured?
 You will most likely need to order an appraisal of your house.
 But the first step is to look at your property tax appraised value.
 During the housing boom, tax values used to be lower than the true value of the house.
 But now that housing prices are depressed, property tax appraisals are routinely higher than the appraised value of the house.
 If you have questions, we’re happy to give you a referral to a licensed real estate appraiser.